MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template.md

 The main components of the Patient Scheduling and Screening Template are:

-- Clinical data used for segmentation and triage: Leverage patient population’s historical clinical data to perform automated segmentation of high-risk patients.
+- Clinical data used for segmentation and triage: Leverage patient population's historical clinical data to perform automated segmentation of high-risk patients.

 - Customer-branded Patient Portal and Self-Assessment tools: The Healthbot COVID-19 Template infused into the portal serves as an intermediary, to automate high-level triage and stratification to determine if a patient is deemed high-risk and should be transferred to the call center agent for test scheduling.